DedRec/Graduation-Project-DMS/AI/Head Pose Estimation Models/PreProcessing/README.md

 - <a href = "https://www.kaggle.com/datasets/kmader/biwi-kinect-head-pose-database/data">Original BIWI</a>
 ## Test Bench Process

-The processed datasets are used in the `datasets` folder on the test bench.
+The processed datasets are used in the `Datasets` folder on the test bench.
 Make sure to update the paths in your test bench scripts to point to the correct locations of the processed datasets.

 ## Important Remark
 - process_BIWI output will produce an npz file that could be used standalone has the images with the labels